7 Subway Extension: Extensions to New Jersey

-In April 2012, citing budget considerations, the director of the MTA, Joe Lhota, said that it was doubtful the extension would be built in the foreseeable future, suggesting that the Gateway Project was a much more likely solution to congestion at Hudson River crossings.
-However, the Parsons Brinckerhoff feasibility study, which was released in April 2013, revived hope for the project, with Mayor Bloomberg saying, "Extending the 7 train to Secaucus is a promising potential solution ... and is deserving of serious consideration."
-The study investigated the possible effects of the construction of the infill station at 10th Avenue, tunnels running along the path of the ARC tunnel, and a multi-level multi-modal addition to Secaucus Junction.
-A widening of the right-of way of the Northeast Corridor was considered.
+On February 2, 2011, the city's Economic Development Corporation voted to budget up to $250,000 for a feasibility study of the proposed New Jersey extension, carried out by engineering firm Parsons Brinckerhoff.
+Amtrak's February 2011 announcement of the Gateway Project, which entailed two new commuter rail tunnels under the Hudson River, included a proposal to extend the 7 service three blocks east of Eleventh Avenue to New York Penn Station, instead of five miles west to Secaucus.
+Congress allocated $15 million for studies for the project in November 2011, with the likelihood that Gateway and the subway extension would be in competition for funding.
+In April 2012, citing budget considerations, the director of the MTA, Joe Lhota, said that it was doubtful the extension would be built in the foreseeable future.
+After the Parsons Brinckerhoff feasibility study was released in April 2013, Bloomberg said: "Extending the 7 train to Secaucus is a promising potential solution ... and is deserving of serious consideration."
+In November 2013, the New Jersey Assembly passed Resolution 168 supporting the extension of the line to Hoboken and Secaucus.

-In a November 2013 Daily News opinion article, the president of the Real Estate Board of New York and the chairman of Edison Properties called for the line to be extended to Secaucus in tunnels to be shared with the Gateway Project.
-Later in November 2013 the New Jersey Assembly passed a Resolution 168 supporting the extension of the line to Hoboken and Secaucus.

 In 2017, a further extension of the 7 train to New Jersey was suggested once again, this time as an alternative to constructing a replacement for the Port Authority Bus Terminal.
 An alternative would include a new terminal at Secaucus Junction in connection with the 7 extension.
-In February 2018, it was revealed that the Port Authority of New York and New Jersey had advertised for consultants to write a feasibility study for such an extension, and that it had received bids from several companies.
+In February 2018, it was revealed that the Port Authority had advertised for consultants to write an 18-month feasibility study for such an extension, and that it had received bids from several companies.
 This extension was being planned along with the Gateway Project and, if built, would be able to accommodate a projected 38% increase in the number of people commuting between the two states.
-The 18-month study would include input from the Port Authority, the MTA, and NJ Transit.
-If the New Jersey subway extension were to be constructed, it could complement the Gateway Project, which might become overcrowded by 2040.
-At the time, the Port Authority was upgrading the PATH subway system, the only rapid transit link between New York and New Jersey, so that PATH routes could accommodate higher frequencies of trains (and consequently, more passengers).
+If the New Jersey subway extension were constructed, it could complement the Gateway Project, which was predicted to become overcrowded by 2040.
+At the time, the Port Authority was upgrading the PATH system, the only rapid transit link between New York and New Jersey, to accommodate more frequent trains.